-This Specialized Disclosure Report on Form SD is a combined report being filed by Dow Inc. and The Dow Chemical Company ("TDCC" and together with Dow Inc., "Dow" or the "Company"), for the reporting period from January 1 to December 31, 2023.
+This Specialized Disclosure Report on Form SD is a combined report being filed by Dow Inc. and The Dow Chemical Company ("TDCC" and together with Dow Inc., "Dow" or the "Company"), for the reporting period from January 1 to December 31, 2024.
 A copy of the Company's Conflict Minerals Report is filed as Exhibit 1.01 hereto.

 It is the Company's policy not to knowingly purchase any raw materials that contain Conflict Minerals that directly or indirectly finance or benefit armed groups in the Covered Countries.
-This Form SD, the Conflict Minerals Report and the Company's policy with regard to the responsible sourcing of Conflict Minerals are publicly available on the Company's website at https://conflict.minerals.ntml.
-The content on, or accessible through, the Company's website is not part of or incorporated by reference into this filing.
+This Form SD, the Conflict Minerals Report and the Company's policy with regard to the responsible sourcing of Conflict Minerals are publicly available on the Company's website at https://corporate.dow.com/en-us/about-dow/corporate-governance/living-our-values/conflict-minerals.html.
+The content on, or accessible through, the Company's website is not part of or incorporated by reference into this filling.